fauu/Kamite/README.md

 [GNOME Screenshot]: https://en.wikipedia.org/wiki/GNOME_Screenshot
 [Spectacle]: https://apps.kde.org/spectacle/

-#### Recommended manga viewer
+#### Recommended Linux manga viewer

-[Gomics-v] is the recommended manga viewer as it includes simple Kamite
+[Gomics-v] is the recommended manga viewer for Linux, as it includes simple Kamite integration:
-integration:

 * *Right-click* on a text block to automatically recognize it.